This post contains affiliate links. When you purchase through our links, we may earn a commission.

 • The wine goes next, then your stock and seasoning.
 Don’t stop whisking your gravy while it’s bubbling.
 Continuous stirring is the only cooking skill that is required for a smooth, lump free gravy.

 • Once in a while I stir in a tablespoon of blackcurrant jelly at the end and let it melt into my gravy.
-This flavour goes especially well with pork roasts.
+Although it’s optional, this flavour goes especially well with pork roasts.

-• Lastly I always strain my gravy through a sieve before pouring it into my gravy boat.
+• Lastly I always strain my gravy through a This is an affiliate link.sieve before pouring it into my gravy boat.
 Some people don’t mind little bits but I do.
 I love my gravy to be silky smooth!

 More amazing side dishes